Abdul17rahman/airbnb-clone-project/README.md

 - **Docker**: Containerization tool for consistent development and deployment environments.

 - **CI/CD Pipelines**: Automated pipelines for testing and deploying code changes.

+## Database Design

+PostgreSQL provides a powerfull database schema that will enable fast data retrieval, query optmization and many other database features.
+Below is a brief overview of the database design.

+### Entries

+- **Users**: Each user can have multiple bookings and will have different fields including:
+- username
+- password
+- email

+- **Bookings**: Each booking will belong to one specific user and one property.
+It will have fields including:
+- booking_id
+- user_id
+- property_id
+- booking_date

+- **Properties**: Each property will belong to one owner and will have a single booking at a time.
+Fields include among others:
+- property_id
+- owner_id
+- status

+- **Payments**: Each payment will belong to a spefic booking and will have fields including.
+- payment_id
+- booking_id